Nonparametric estimation of multivariate convex-transformed densities: Main results

-\subsection{Consistency of the Maximum Likelihood Estimators}
+\subsection{Consistency of the maximum likelihood estimators}

-Once existence of the MLE's is assured, our attention shifts to other properties of the estimators: our main concern in this sub-section is consistency.
-While for a decreasing model it is possible to prove consistency without any restrictions, for an increasing model we need the following assumptions about the true density $h\circ g_{0}$: \begin{AssumI} The function $g_{0}$ is bounded by some constant $C<y_{\infty}$. \end{AssumI} \begin{AssumI} If $d>1$ then we have, with $|x| \equiv \prod_{j=1}^d x_j$ for $x \in \RealP^d$,
+Once existence of the MLEs is ensured, our attention shifts to other properties of the estimators: our main concern in this subsection is consistency.
+While, for a decreasing model, it is possible to prove consistency without any restrictions, for an increasing model, we need the following assumptions about the true density $h\circ g_{0}$: \begin{enumerate}[(I.3)] \item[(I.4)]\hypertarget{aI-dens-bdd} the function $g_{0}$ is bounded by some constant $C<y_{\infty}$; \item[(I.5)]\hypertarget{aI-dens-logsup} if $d>1$, then we have, with $\pnorm{x} \equiv \prod_{j=1}^d x_j$ for $x \in\RealP^d$,